hardy613/es6-notes/destructuring-assignment.md

 console.log(arr.map(({ length }) => length)); // [6, 5, 5, 4]
 ```

-Lets breakdown the line we just added. `console.log(arr.map(` is pretty
+Let's breakdown the line we just added. `console.log(arr.map(` is pretty
-standard. `({ length })` the paramter for our arrow function, we are passing
+standard. `({ length })` is the parameter for our arrow function, we are passing
 in a string and destructuring the length property from the string and passing
 that as a variable called `length`.
 The function parameter is the string
 length. `=> length));` the rest of our arrow function.
 The property is also
 the variable identifier and we only return the `length`.
 If you need a default
-with destructuring then you can do that too!
+with destructuring, you can do that too!

 ```js
 let { name = 'Bill', age = 30 } = { name: 'Ted' };